top of page

 Jonathan Cole is a composer, teacher and conductor.

-Early advocates of his music included the London Sinfonietta who premiered three pieces and toured his work in Sweden and Switzerland, recording Testament with conductor Oliver Knussen.
+Early advocates of his music included the London Sinfonietta, premiering three pieces and touring his work in Sweden and Switzerland, as well as recording Testament with Oliver Knussen.
 Both Ouroboros II and Testament were nominated for RPS awards and in 1999 he was awarded the Royal Philharmonic Composition prize.
 In 1999, 2000 and 2002 his music was featured as part of the 'State of the Nation' Festival in London's South Bank Centre.
+In 2003 Sir George Benjamin commissioned Penumbra which he premiered with the London Symphony Orchestra, later revived by Oliver Knussen and broadcast on Radio 3.

 JONATHAN COLE BY RAPHAEL NEAL WEB 03.jpg